fabriziotappero/snupy.org/work/proj-3.md

 title:
 ---

-[L'Ospitalità del Castello](www.lospitalitadelcastello.it) is a small agriturismo, 60 kilometres from Turin and a few kilometres from Valle d'Aosta.
-Situated within the castle walls of an important Roman historical site in Settimo Vittone, L'Ospitalità del Castello offers a high quality bed and breakfast service.
-At L'Ospitalità del Castello you will find a warm welcome and an exeptionally relaxing atmosphere, suitable for travellers, but also for those who want a weekend escape surrounded by nature.
+The Spanish region of Catalonia is the home of some of the most beautiful properties of Spain.
+This video presents an amazing luxury house located near the region of Montseny, near Barcelona.

-<iframe src="//player.vimeo.com/video/102521867?title=0&amp;byline=0&amp;portrait=0" frameborder="0" width="300" height="170" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/108528071?title=0&amp;byline=0&amp;portrait=0" frameborder="0" width="300" height="170" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 More videos at [my Vimeo page.](http://vimeo.com/fabriziotappero)